FAST Adaptive Smoothing and Thresholding for Improved Activation Detection in Low-Signal fMRI: Introduction

 \section{Introduction}

 \IEEEPARstart{F}{unctional} Magnetic Resonance Imaging (fMRI) \citep{belliveauetal91,kwongetal92,bandettinietal93,fristonetal95,howsemanandbowtell98,pennyetal06,lindquist08,lazar08,ashby11} studies the spatial characteristics and extent of brain function while at rest or, more commonly, while performing tasks or responding to external stimuli.
-In the latter scenario, which is the setting for this paper, the imaging modality acquires voxel-wise Blood-Oxygen-Level-Dependent~(BOLD) measurements~\citep{ogawaetal90a,ogawaetal90b} at rest and during stimulation or performance of a task.
-After pre-processing, a statistical model such as a general linear model~\citep{fristonetal95,worsleyetal02} is fit to the time course sequence against the expected BOLD response~\citep{fristonetal98,glover99,buxtonetal04}.
-Statistical Parametric Mapping~(SPM)~\citep{fristonetal90} techniques provide voxel-wise test statistics summarizing the association between the time series response at that voxel and the expected BOLD response \citep{bandettinietal93}.
+The latter scenario is the setting for this paper.
+Here, the imaging modality acquires voxel-wise Blood-Oxygen-Level-Dependent~(BOLD) measurements~\citep{ogawaetal90a,ogawaetal90b} at rest and during stimulation or performance of a task.
+After pre-processing, a general linear or other statistical model~\citep{fristonetal95,worsleyetal02} is fit to the time course sequence against the expected BOLD response~\citep{fristonetal98,glover99,buxtonetal04}.
+Statistical Parametric Mapping~(SPM)~\citep{fristonetal90} techniques provide voxel-wise test statistics summarizing the association between the time series response at each voxel and the expected BOLD response \citep{bandettinietal93}.
+The map of test statistics is then thresholded to identify significantly activated voxels~\citep{friston1994statistical,worsley1995analysis,genoveseetal02}.
+The analysis of fMRI datasets is challenged~\citep{hajnaletal94,biswaletal96,woodetal98,gullapallietal05} by factors such as scanner, inter- and intra-subject variability, voluntary/involuntary or stimulus-correlated motion and also the several-seconds delay in the BOLD response as the neural stimulus passes through the hemodynamic filter~\citep{maitraetal02,gullapallietal05,maitra09b}.
+Pre-processing ~\citep{woodetal98,saadetal09} mitigates some of these effects, but additional challenges are presented by the fact that an fMRI study is expected to have no more than 1-3\% activated voxels~\citep{chenandsmall07,lazar08}.
+Also, many activation studies involving high-level cognitive processes have low contrast-to-noise ratios (CNR), throwing up additional challenges as illustrated next.